zBritva/PowerBI-visuals-docs/docs/latest/how-to-guide/migrating-to-powerbi-visuals-tools-2-0.md

 The main change is converting internal modules to external modules as you can't use external modules within internal modules.

-This [commit](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/47047757e2e32f519386b7044a2994bb41b22488) describes changes that have been applied to Sample Bar Chart
+This changes describes modifications that have been applied to Sample Bar Chart

 Detailed descriptions of changes are below:

-1. You should remove all modules definitions from each file of source code.
+1. You should remove all modules definitions from each file of [source code](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/sample-next/src/barChart.ts#L153).

 ```typescript
 module powerbi.extensibility.visual {